pablopaezv/Pauli_String_Diagonalization/README.md

 In this script, we provide functions to automatically build the tableaus for various Hamiltonians composed of commuting Pauli strings (2D Toric code, Color code on honeycomb lattice, Haah’s code, 3D Toric code, X-cube model, Rotated surface code and some of the terms in the subsystem toric codes, i.e. a subset of commuting checks and the stabilizer operators).
-The tableaus can be constructed for variable lattice size and then the diagonalization algorithms can be run for them.
+The tableaus can be constructed any given lattice size, and later run the diagonalization algorithms on them.
 The script also provides a “checker” mode that tests whether the final Z-only tableaus match the expected canonical forms which are claimed in our paper for the different models.

-The following code is structured in several sections:
+The code is structured in several sections:

 ----------------
-1. Definition Tabelau Class
+1. Definition Tableau Class

 Provides a data structure for storing a list of Pauli terms (in X/Z binary form plus a sign vector) and implements: